 The music doesn’t have a catchy melody or rhythm because this might cause our brain to hook into a certain melody or focus on a repeated beat — preventing us from entering into a meditative state.

-Instead, the music is a diligently selected wash of instrument and voice with notable resonance and overtones.
+Instead, the music is a diligently selected wash of instrumentation and vocals with coordinated resonance and overtones.
 They’re called “baths” because people often feel like they’re being submerged in sound, as if being washed or cleansed in waves of water.

 Many wellness experts are touting sound baths for their ability to provide relief from stress, anxiety, and depression.
-The sounds created during sessions pulls us into a deep meditative state, helping rebalance our energy and relax and rejuvenate our bodies.
+The sounds created during sessions pulls us into a deep meditative state, helping rebalance our energy, relax, and rejuvenate our bodies

-Many sound baths are led by providers trained in sound bath musical techniques.
+Sound bath therapy is often led by practitioners trained in sound bath musical techniques.
 During sessions, participants typically lie on their backs — sometimes referred to as the “Savasana” position in yoga.

-The provider uses one or more instruments to create soothing, overlapping vibrations, meant to lead us into a deep state of contemplation and relaxation.
-Sometimes, depending on the provider, sound baths feature integrated yoga practices, such as chants, mantras, or rolling oms.
-Other techniques, including guided imagery, deep breathing, visualization, and focusing on positive thoughts, might be incorporated into sound bath sessions.
+The practitioner uses one or more instruments to create soothing, overlapping vibrations, meant to lead us into a deep state of contemplation and relaxation.
+Sometimes, depending on the practitioner, sound baths feature integrated yoga practices, such as chants, mantras, or rolling oms.
+Other techniques might also be incorporated into sound bath sessions such as guided imagery, deep breathing, visualization, or focusing on positive thoughts.

 What Are the Benefits of a Sound Bath?

-Limited research has been done on sound baths, but studies show that they have positive physical and mental health benefits:
+Limited research has been done on sound bath healing, but the studies we have show that sound baths have positive physical and mental health benefits:

-• Physical health benefits.
 Some research suggests that in addition to helping the body relax, sound baths can potentially foster physical healing.
-One study found that peole who regularly enjoyed sound baths had a greater decline in systolic blood pressure compared to those who turned to other meditations.
+One study found that people who regularly enjoyed sound baths had a greater decline in systolic blood pressure compared to those who turned to other meditations.
 Another study showed that certain sounds could help relieve tinnitus (chronic ringing in the ear).

 Sound baths may also help reduce or relieve physical pain.
 One study found that participants ranked their pain lower than they did before experiencing a sound bath.
-Furthermore, sound baths help relax our muscles, slowing our breathing and dropping our heart rate and blood pressure.
+Furthermore, sound baths help relax our muscles, slow our breathing, and drop our heart rate.

 Experts believe that because stress is associated with health conditions like diabetes and heart disease, sound baths may be a good preventative strategy to reduce the risk of chronic health conditions.
 However, more research is needed to confirm this theory.

-Part of the beauty of sound baths is that they can be beneficial for anyone.
+Part of the beauty of sound bath therapy is that it can be beneficial for anyone.
 Since we’re lying down on our back the entire time, we don’t need athletic ability or flexibility to participate.
-In fact, sound baths are very beneficial for prehab and rehab, old and young people, or those experiencing disease, illness, or trauma
+In fact, sound baths are very beneficial for people of all ages experiencing disease, illness, or trauma.

 In fact, sound can impact us quite quickly — and usually without us noticing it or being aware of the changes in our body.
 For instance, think about the songs on your playlist that elicit strong emotions.
 Maybe we were feeling sad, but all of a sudden a song comes on that brings us to a happy memory.
 Similarly, sound waves do the work for us, calming the body and helping us feel safe enough to drop into a meditative state quickly and deeply.